Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 egypt sands rosetta stones
-we have gold v this is where gold is (/(ripe)? for the taking/) v.. (c̄ gold; śiva, mohinī, gopeshwar, brahmā(?),..) vālmīki = thief = kṛṣṇa; a body of gold per day
+we have gold v this is where gold is (/(ripe)? for the taking/) v.. (c̄ gold; śiva, mohinī, gopeshwar, brahmā(?),..) vālmīki = thief = kṛṣṇa; a body of gold per day cornucopia light bulb socket sensors; including geiger counter,.. (what is a light bulb; definition) remove light bulb, and trick the sensors; observer paradox (double slit experiment) bouncing on the inner boundary of the goldilocks zone